nucleos/auto-merge-action/README.md

 The pull request needs to be mergeable (no conflicts), got a green build and contains a label (default: `automerge`).
 If the pull request contains an ignore label (default: `wip`), the pull request will be skipped.

+After a succesul merge, the label is removed.

 The action is designed to run asynchronously (e.g. every hour, once a day), so it can take a few minutes after the pull request got merged.

 ## Usage